A crisp meaty pizza topped with savory flank steak, nutty baby portabella mushrooms, creamy Gorgonzola Cheese, and tart Balsamic reduction.

 Expert Tips

-- Spinning Dough: The flour is a lubricant because it helps the dough move on the table.
+- Spinning Dough: The flour is a lubricant that helps the dough move on the table.
 Dust the table with flour.
 Gently pad the dough with the meaty part of the fingertips until the ball is spread into a thick disk.
 To spin the dough on the table, bring the hands together and gently spread your fingers to expand the dough and spin the dough all at the same time.

 - Make a Thinner Pizza: If you are interested in a thin pizza, cut the dough in half.
 Use panko or cornmeal along with the flour when spinning the dough.
 The panko or cornmeal works as a grinder, making minor cuts to the dough, which allows the dough to spread outward.
 The cornmeal/panko also helps keep the dough thin, like forking a pie dough before you pre-bake it.
 If this method is not for you, skip the panko and cornmeal.